 The TTM plot in the chart above is created to smooth out the quarterly plot and to display the long-term trend of Tesla’s automotive gross margin.

-Again, the higher automotive gross margin has been a result of Tesla’s Model 3 mass production and deliveries in recent years.
+Again, Tesla’s strengthening automotive gross margin has been a result of the company’s Model 3 record volumes after its launch in 2018.

 Tesla’s Automotive Revenue QoQ Growth Rates

-As of 2020 4Q, Tesla’s automotive revenue grew north of 20% quarter over quarter, one of the best results the company has ever reported.
+As of 2021 2Q, Tesla’s automotive revenue grew 13% quarter over quarter, one of the best results the company has ever reported.

 Tesla’s YoY growth rates are even more impressive compared to its sequential growth rates.

-Between 2016 and 2020, Tesla experienced only 2 quarters of negative YoY growth rates.
+Between fiscal 2016 and 2021, Tesla experienced only 2 quarters of negative YoY growth rates.

 Tesla’s growth story has been phenomenal and looks unstoppable considering that the company is building a Gigafactory in all major continents.

-Aside from the Model 3, Tesla has a couple of models coming up, including the Model Y and Cybertruck.
+Aside from the Model 3, Tesla also has a couple of new models coming up, including the Model Y and Cybertruck.

 Tesla has already started producing and delivering the Model Y, another mass-produced vehicle touted to be having the same appeal as the Model 3.

-Coming to 2021 and beyond, Tesla’s automotive revenue may go even higher, driven by new products launch.
+Coming to 2022 and beyond, Tesla’s automotive revenue will go even higher, driven by new products launch and higher vehicle volumes.

 That said, Tesla’s automotive gross margin should improve along with the expanding automotive revenue.

-The success of Telsa’s automotive business has driven the company’s market capitalization past $800 billion at one point.
+The success of Telsa’s automotive business has driven the company’s market capitalization to $800 billion at one point.